-With CAPTAIN AMERICA: CIVIL WAR only days away, it’s easy to forget that Captain America didn’t always mean cinematic quality.
+With great movies like THE WINTER SOLDIER, CIVIL WAR and ENDGAME only days away, it’s easy to forget that Captain America didn’t always mean cinematic quality.

 Cap was in movie theatres as early as 1944, thanks to the 15-episode Republic Saturday-morning serial CAPTAIN AMERICA.
 Starring Dick Purcell, the serial pitted a shieldless Captain America (who was really crusading D.A.
 Grant Gardner) against the villainy of the Scarab, who was plotting to destroy the city with a sound-vibration device.